dekuNukem/RGBeeb/README.md

 It also came with a external disk drive with dual 5.25 inch floppies, and I spent some time documenting the whole thing and checked it through.
 Removed RIFA caps,hooked everything up, i didn't want to risk using the PSU inside the external drive so I hooked up a ATX PSU directly to it.
 I turned it on and it actually worked!
 All the ROMs are visible, and it is quite a sight to behold:

 which got me thinking, if i want to actually use it like that, wouldnt it be a lot nicer to put everything in the same case, like a ATX PC case?

+## Why?

+Many projects putting new stuff in old cases, often destructively.
+I don't think that's right, and it's fun to see what I can do and how far I can push.

+Pay omage to the users back then.

+why not?

 ## A happy coincidence?